 4. Discussion

 The main finding of this study is that working with a manually moved screed levelling machine might result in a reduction of low back pain, lumbosacral radicular syndrome and knee osteoarthritis among floor layers in the Netherlands compared to the traditional working technique.
-In addition, this study shows what the added value might be of a health impact assessment as a practical and efficient approach to estimate the potential health benefits for three prevalent work-related musculoskeletal disorders based on the use of an ergonomic measure at a worksite without having to perform a prospective intervention study with a large group of workers and a follow-up of several years.
+In addition, since nine out of ten floor layers found the manually moved screed levelling machine applicable in practice [18], the Dutch Labor Inspectorate advices to use the traditional working technique only in areas smaller than 30 m2 given the size and weight of the manually moved screed levelling machine to avoid unnecessary lifting and carrying.
+Moreover, this study shows what the added value might be of a health impact assessment as a practical and efficient approach to estimate the potential health benefits for three prevalent work-related musculoskeletal disorders based on the use of an ergonomic measure at a worksite without having to perform a prospective intervention study with a large group of workers and a follow-up of several years.

 4.1.
 Comparison with other studies and prospects